Chuvard/Neural_Network_for_Multiple/README.md

 ### Project Description (Problem Statement):
 - In this exercise, we will use a neural network to recognize between ten handwritten digits: 0, 1, 2, 3, 4, 5, 6, 7, 8, 9.
-This is a multi classification task.
+This is a multi-classification task.
 Automated handwritten digit recognition is widely used today - from recognizing zip codes (postal codes) on mail envelopes to recognizing amounts written on bank checks.

 - This exercise will show how the methods can be used for this classification task.